 - Stiffening of the thoracic spine or the thoracolumbar transition

 Symptoms of Baastrup Syndrome (Kissing Spine Syndrome)

-Patients with Baastrup syndrome typically show an excessive lordosis.
+Patients with Baastrup syndrome typically show excessive lordosis.
 When describing the symptoms of Baastrup Syndrome or Kissing Spine Syndrome, the patient will describe spinous process pain, which may or may not be referred.
 The L4-L5 level is generally the area which is mostly affected.
 Patients with Kissing Spine often complain about back pain, more specifically, midline pain that radiates distally and proximally, increasing on extension and reducing on flexion.
 Other characteristics can be pain upon palpation at the level of pathologic interspinous ligament, oedema, cystic lesions, sclerosis, flattening and enlargement of the articulating surfaces and bursitis.

 Diagnosis of Baastrup Syndrome (Kissing Spine Syndrome)

 Your doctor may start your evaluation by performing a physical exam.
-In addition to gathering your medical history and reviewing your symptoms, he or she may ask you to perform physical maneuvers to recreate the pain you’ve described.
+In addition to gathering your medical history and reviewing your symptoms, he or she may ask you to perform physical manoeuvres to recreate the pain you’ve described.
 Because the pain of Baastrup’s syndrome is aggravated by extension and eased by flexion, your doctor may ask you to arch and round your back to determine how those movements influence your pain levels.

 Your doctor will not be able to confirm a kissing spine diagnosis on a physical exam alone—he or she will also need to order imaging scans.
 Several imaging tests may be used, including x-ray, computed tomography (CT), and magnetic resonance imaging (MRI).